Shaykh Tusi

+Muhammad ibn al-Hasan al-Tusi (c.
+995–1067), commonly known as Shaykh al-Tusi or Shaykh al-Ta'ifa, was a prominent Persian Shia scholar, jurist, mufassir, theologian and hadith compiler and traditionist.
+He is regarded as one of the most influential scholars in the development of Twelver Shia jurisprudence and theology and the founder of the Hawza in Najaf, the oldest and one of the most important Shia seminaries (hawza) in the world.

-Shaykh Tūsī (شیخ طوسی), full name Abū Jaʿfar Muḥammad ibn al-Ḥasan al-Tūsī (أَبُوْ جَعْفَرِ مُحَمَّدُ بِنْ الحَسَنِ الطُوْسِّيّ), known as Shaykh al-Ta'ifah (شَيْخِ الطَائِفَةِ) was a Twelver Shia Muslim scholar, jurist, mufassir, theologian and hadith compiler of Persian descent.
-He is the author of two of the Four Books of Shia hadith; namely, Tahdhib al-Ahkam and al-Istibsar, and is believed to have founded the Hawza of Najaf.
-In addition, he was a scholar of ʾUṣūl al-Fiqh (Principles of Islamic jurisprudence) and is widely acknowledged as one of the most influential thinkers in Shi’i history.
+His major works include Tahdhib al-Ahkam and Al-Istibsar, two of the four canonical collections of hadith in Twelver Shia Islam.
+Al-Tusi spent much of his scholarly career in Baghdad before moving to Najaf, where he established a major center of Shia learning.
+In addition, he was a scholar of Usul al-Fiqh (Principles of Islamic jurisprudence) and is widely acknowledged as one of the most influential thinkers in Shia history.

-Life
+Biography

-Shaykh Tusi was born 995 AD in Tus, Iran, and by 1018 AD he was living under the rule of the Buyid dynasty.
-Tusi's birth is considered a miracle, as he was born after the twelfth Imam of Shia, al-Mahdi's, supplications.
+Shaykh Tusi was born 995 AD in Tus, Iran, and by 1018 AD he was living under the Buyid rule.
 He started his education in Tus, where he mastered many of the Islamic sciences of that period.
 He later studied in Baghdad, where he entered into the learning circles of al-Shaykh Al-Mufid (949–1022) as the paramount teacher.
 He started writing some of his earlier works in his twenties.
 By the time he was forty-two, he had learned from Shaykh Murtaza, attended the scholarly circle of Sunni scholars, and studied the Shafi'i school of fiqh.

-Following the Seljuk capture of Baghdad in 1055, sectarian fighting erupted in the city among Muslims, Sunnis and Shiites, with the Seljuks failing to halt the sectarian fighting.
+Following the Seljuk entry in Baghdad under Abu Talib Muhammad Tughril in 1055, sectarian fighting erupted in the city among Muslims, Sunnis and Shiites, with the Seljuks failing to halt the sectarian fighting.
 Many Shi'i schools, mosques and libraries were destroyed in the process.
 Shaykh Tusi's house was burnt down, and subsequently many of his books which he had written in Baghdad.
 He relocated to Najaf, where a small number of Shiites were based at the time, and started a school.
 He eventually died in Najaf on 2 December 1067.